-As the continuum flux declined during the outbust, the contribution from the RG component became increasingly prominent.
-In order to facilitate the analysis of the nebular spectrum, the spectrum of the RG, obtained on 2020 May 20 (day 266.66; described in Kaminsky et al. 2022), was subtracted from the data; there were no coronal lines on day 266.66.
-The spectrum from 2019 September 8 (day 11.51), dereddened and with the contribution from the RG removed, is shown in the left panel of Fig. 3; the continuum is fitted with a pure hydrogen nebular continuum at electron temperature ~ 7000 K and electron density $n_e = 10^7$ cm-3 (although the shape of the nebular continuum is not sensitive to n_e).
+on day 266.66.
+The spectrum from 2019 September 8 (day 11.51), dereddened and with the contribution from the RG removed, is shown in the left-hand panel of Fig. 3; the continuum is fitted with a pure hydrogen nebular continuum at electron temperature $\sim$ 7000 K and electron density $n{\rm e} = 10^7$ cm-3 (although the shape of the nebular continuum is not sensitive to $n{\rm e}$ ).

-The right panel of this figure gives the same information, but for 2019 September 20 (day 23.43).
-In this case the fit, for a 6000 K nebular continuum, is not as good, but the large Paschen jump indicates a relatively low temperature gas.
-Such a low temperature is required to fit the Paschen and Brackett discontinuities at $\sim 0.82 \,\mu\text{m}$ and 1.46 μm respectively.
+The right-hand panel of this figure gives the same information, but for 2019 September 20 (day 23.43).
+In this case the fit, for a 6000-K nebular continuum, is not as good, but the large Paschen jump indicates a relatively low-temperature gas.
+Such a low temperature is required to fit the Paschen and Brackett discontinuities at ~0.82 and 1.46 $\mu$ m, respectively.

-As noted above, coronal lines, indicative of hot ($\sim 10^5$ K), low density gas, are already present in the earliest spectrum.
-The cool (7000 K) gas observed on day 11.51 is unlikely to originate in the RG wind, flash-ionised by the ultraviolet pulse from the eruption, because the flash-ionised component had recombined by day 3.4 and had disappeared from the spectrum (Munari & Walter 2019b, see also Section 2.3).
-This flash-ionised component was not present in our first observation (day 5.11).
+As noted above, coronal lines, indicative of hot ( $\sim 10^5$ K), lowdensity gas, are already present in the earliest spectrum.
+The cool (7000 K) gas observed on day 11.51 is unlikely to originate in the RG wind, flash-ionized by the UV pulse from the eruption, because the flash-ionized component had recombined by day 3.4 and had disappeared from the spectrum (Munari & Walter 2019b, see also Section 2.3).
+This flash-ionized component was not present in our first observation (day 5.11).
 However, with the spectral resolutions at our disposal at that time (see Table 1) our observations would not have detected such narrow features.
-The presence of substantial Paschen and Brackett discontinuities was recorded on day 11.81 of the 2006 eruption of the RN RS Oph (Evans et al. 2007a), but their explanation, in terms of flash-ionisation, may need reassessment. © 2022 RAS, MNRAS 000, 1-19
+The presence of substantial Paschen and Brackett discontinuities was recorded on day 11.81 of the 2006 eruption of the RN RS Oph (Evans et al. 2007a), but their explanation, in terms of flash-ionization, may need reassessment.